Living in Northampton

 Transport links analysis

-Northampton has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Northampton benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Northampton, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Northampton offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Northampton provides solid support for property values.
+The excellent transport links in Northampton are a key factor supporting its property values.

 Living in Northampton — lifestyle and amenities